moka-guys/mokabed/Bedmaker/Pan5294/Pan5294_exomedepth_logfile.md

 chr17:56431028-56431147 overlap was between RNF43(gene of interest) and BZRAP1-AS1.
 The overlap was due to the genes being on opposite-strands.
 The duplicated region on BZRAP1-AS1 was manualy deleted in VScode and gene label was changed RNF43_3UTR.

 chr19:1228320-1228439 overlap was between STK11(gene of interest) and C19orf26.
 The overlap was due to the genes being on opposite-strands.
 The duplicated region on C19orf26 was manualy deleted in VScode and gene label was changed STK11_3UTR.

+# Fix NA regions
+CNV intronic targets were labelled as N/A, the correct label was taken from Pan5294_CNVintronictargets.csv